 Le Boeuf Noisette

 Housed in a historic building in Saumur dating from the 18th century, this restaurant is decorated with paintings from the 192’s and its speciality is Rouge des Pres Boeuf, a locally reared beef.
 The meat of Rouge des Prés is tender with an intensity of flavour that is beyond compare.

 Enjoy an entrée of roasted hazelnuts and aged Comté cheese or perhaps camembert with raw milk, mascarpone or a rabbit terrine – their specialities.

 Bistro en la Place

-Recommended by the Michelin Guide at the Alchemist you can sample traditional regional cuisine from eels with candied lemons to Loire Pike stuffed with chanterelles and for dessert enjoy the traditional Crémet d’Anjou.
+Recommended by the Michelin Guide at la Alchimiste you can sample traditional regional cuisine from eels with candied lemons to Loire Pike stuffed with chanterelles and for dessert enjoy the traditional Crémet d’Anjou.

 Where to stay in Saumur

 Hotel Londres is located right in the centre of town close to every amenity you can think of.
-This 19th-century building offers stylish individually decorated and furnished rooms with floor to ceiling windows.
+This 19th-century building offers stylish individually decorated and furnished rooms with floor-to-ceiling windows.
 The rooms are soundproofed and are complete with flat screens and free wifi.
-There is a fantastic breakfast buffet and fresh baked cakes with tea available on weekends.
+There is a fantastic breakfast buffet and freshly baked cakes with tea available on weekends.

 Saumur, located in the heart of the beautiful Loire Valley in France, offers a captivating array of attractions for visitors to explore.
 The town is renowned for its enchanting château, the Château de Saumur, and its equestrian heritage, and visitors can witness the grace and power of the magnificent horses at the Cadre Noir.